-For the Beije family we developed a high performance energy and water neutral villa renovation concept.
+For the Beije family, we developed high-performance energy and water neutral villa renovation concept.
 It sits at the edge of the forest in Elst, part of the Veluwe national park area.
-The 400m2 villa is mostly reconstructed by the hands of the family themselves, utilizing natural and local materials, among which a straw roof.
+The 400m2 villa is reconstructed mainly by the hands of the family, utilizing natural and local materials, among which a straw roof.
 The villa's design makes optimal use of the existing structure and surroundings.
-It results in a sleek and subtle, comfortable and high-performance modern living experience in a superb setting, and a future-proof long term investment for the family.
+It results in a sleek and subtle, comfortable, and high-performance modern living experience in a superb setting and a future-proof long-term investment for the family.

 The Beije family found a quaint villa in a superb location on a half hectare plot, on the edge of the forest.
 The location and plot are outstanding featuring high biodiversity, mature trees and a wonderful garden.
 But the original house design left some to be desired.
 The small windows, poor energy performance and outdated design inspired the family to go for a rigorous renovation.
 Together with the family we developed the concept.
 We boosted performance in energy (from label F to A), water, heat and thermal comfort.
 The result is a bespoke and subtle design, suitable to the environment.
 Partially self-constructed, we stood by the family in various stages of the project.

 The electricity is powered by solar panels on a garage structure on-site.
-The sun and a ground coupled heating system delivers heat, with seasonal heat storage, powered by the solar panels.
-Heat is delivered through a high performance floor heating system from Climalevel.
-The wood-fired central hearth uses locally sourced wood.
-While not necessary to maintain temperatures, the hearth brings life and fun to the house.
-It also feeds into the heat recovery system for ventilation, making extra use of its energy.
-The ventilation air is pre-conditoned through an earth-duct, and delivered on a demand-basis, with heat recovery.
+The sun and a ground-coupled heating system deliver heat and offer seasonal heat storage.
+Heat is delivered through a high-performance floor heating system from Climalevel.
+The wood-fired central hearth isn't necessary to maintain temperatures.
+However, it creates a heart and brings a sense of joy to the home.
+Additionally, it also feeds into the heat recovery system for ventilation, making different use of its energy.
+The ventilation air is pre-conditioned through an earth-duct and delivered on a demand-basis, with heat recovery.

-The water design is unique, utilizing ecosystem services of the location.
-The house collects rain water which is used for grey water uses such as toilet flushing and garden irrigation.
-The majority of the rain water is ground-infiltrated, and thereby filtered.
+The water design is unique, utilizing the ecosystem services of the location.
+The house collects rainwater used for greywater uses such as toilet flushing and garden irrigation.
+The majority of the rainwater is ground-infiltrated and thereby filtered.
 A pulse pump retrieves the water from deeper layers, delivering quality drinking water to the house, making it water-neutral.

 The Beije family opted to self-construct part of the renovation.
-This is a large cost saver for them, as well as an unforgettable life experience.
-While a challenging process, it allows them to get into the nitty-gritty of all the aspects of the design.
-In this process they become the master of their own environment.
-The rest of the project is executed with a local construction company, sustainability aware Hijnekamp from Rhenen.
+This approach was a significant cost-saver and provided an unforgettable experience.
+While a challenging process, it allows them to get into the nitty-gritty of all the design aspects and help them become the master of their environment.
+The rest of the project is executed with a local construction company, sustainability-aware Hijnekamp, from Rhenen.

-We applaud and salute the family's energy and vision for this amazing villa.
+We applaud and salute the family's energy and vision for this spectacular villa.
 We wish them many decades of joy from their unique and exemplary house.